Karner Blue Butterfly

 Characteristics

-The Karner blue butterfly is a tiny, dime-sized butterfly with a wingspan of only about one inch (2.54 cm) across.
+The Karner Blue Butterfly is a very small butterfly, about the size of a dime, with a wingspan of only about 1 inch (2.54 cm).

-The male has dark blue or silver-blue wings with a black border.
-The female’s wings are a duller blue that fades to a brownish or grayish color towards the edges of its wings.
-The female’s wings are bordered with a row of dark spots with orange crescents.
+The male has bright, dark blue to silvery-blue wings with a thin black border.
+The female is less brightly colored, with wings that are a dull blue that often fades to brownish or grayish tones near the edges.
+Females also have a row of dark spots along the wing edges, each marked with small orange crescents.

 Habitat

-The Karner blue butterfly is found in dry sandy areas with open woods and clearings like pine barrens, lakeshore dunes, and sandy pine prairies that contain lots of wild blue lupine.
+The Karner Blue Butterfly is found in dry sandy areas with open woods and clearings such as pine barrens, lakeshore dunes, and sandy pine prairies that contain lots of wild blue lupine.

 Diet